ychan05/money-for-masterminds/docs/DesignDoc.md

 ![image](https://github.com/RIT-SWEN-261-07/team-project-2235-swen-261-07-h-lowercase_h/assets/77934108/7355ffc7-bbf7-480d-8327-d455a2719039)

 We can refactor our CSS files to include generic font families.
 We could also ensure that any unused imports, classes, or functions are removed from our project.
 We can also improve our design by making sure that we remove any duplicate functions and methods by moving them to interfaces or any superclasses.
+To improve our maintainability, we should also update the comments on our functions and methods.

 ## Testing